NHS complaints advocacy

 - understand the response you get and what to do next

-Advocates can sometimes attend complaints resolution meetings with you, if you find it difficult to say what you want.
+Advocates can sometimes attend resolution meetings with you, if you find it difficult to say what you want.

 Advocates help to make sure that the NHS listens to you.
 This does not mean they will always do what you want them to.
 But your advocate will be on your side.

-Advocates can support you to complain about
+Advocates can support you to raise a concern about:

 - hospital or GP surgery